jonnymind/SIRPAS/London_Mysteries/Magic_System/Kabbalah/Mana.md

 Kabbalah each “day” (complete and satisfactory cycle of sleep and wake), to the maximum of the double of the Kabbalah level.

-Other than the natural recovery, Mana can be found and absorbed in many ways,hfor example:
+Other than the natural recovery, Mana can be found and absorbed in many ways, for example:

 * Reading grimoires.
 * Praying at sacred locations.